morphic-bio/morphic-bio.github.io/web_app/README.md

 **NOTE:** We are using functional React components and not class-based components.
 If you are looking for online React resources or are trying to including React code found online, make sure it is functional-based React.

 ### Updating Icon and Logo:
-Quick replacement of the folowwing files will update icon or logo.
+Quick replacement of the folowing files with the same name and image type will update icon or logo.
 * `/public/favicon.png` - favicon
 * `src/assets/morphic_logo_v3.svg` - Page logo

+### Routes
+Routes for each pages can be found in `App.js`.
+For this project React HashRouter was as to work with GitHub Pages, this can be changed in `index.js`.

-### Updating sections of page:
+### Updating sections of a page:
 Most of the components are located in `src/containers`
 * `/header` - Page title and search bar
 * `/whatmorphic` - Description overview of Morphic